FancyDucc/3D-Particle-System/docs/usage.md

 ```

 `emitter:Destroy()` will only destroy particles and stop emitting them, you can use `emitter:Start()` to start the same emitter again.

+## **Useful things to know**

+All properties of emitters can be modified from any script when using `GetEmitterFromID` or anywhere in a script where the emitter is created, the only requirement is that the emitter has those properties used, for example;
+It is not possible to change the `SpreadAngle` of the emitters if `SpreadAngle` is not used in the `emitter:Create({` table.

 ---